goAuD/MyHomeLab/README.md

 - Consider replacing the USB adapter with a mini PCIe NIC or ExpressCard if available.
 - If instability persists, consider moving the pfSense install to dedicated hardware (like Protectli, Topton, etc.).
 - Add monitoring in PRTG or Zabbix for real-time link state tracking.

 ---

+# 🛡️ Detecting and Identifying Brute Force Attacks in pfSense

+## Purpose
+To understand how to recognize and respond to brute force or suspicious login attempts on a pfSense firewall system.

+---

+## What *does not* indicate brute force:

+Frequent logs like these are usually **not** brute force:
+- `ue0: link state changed to DOWN/UP`
+- `php-fpm /rc.linkup`
+- `DEVD Ethernet detached/attached`

+These typically indicate **hardware/driver/power instability**, not attacks.

+---

+# What *can* indicate brute force:

+## You may suspect brute force if you observe:

+## Authentication Logs:

+Check under: `Status > System Logs > System > Authentication` Look for entries like: sshd[xxxx]: Failed password for invalid user admin from 192.168.1.100 port 51822 ssh2 Or repeated entries like: webConfigurator authentication error for 'admin' from 192.168.1.100

+### 🔥 Firewall Logs:

+Check under: `Status > System Logs > Firewall`

+Suspicious patterns:

+- Many inbound connections from the same IP
+- Targeting ports like 22 (SSH), 443 (WebGUI), 500 (IPsec), 1194 (OpenVPN)
+- Multiple attempts using various usernames (admin, root, guest, etc.)

+---

+## Signs of Attack Behavior

+- Rapid connection attempts over seconds/minutes
+- Numerous failed login attempts
+- Attempts from foreign IPs (especially if not part of your own network)
+- Attempts targeting open service ports (SSH, WebGUI, VPN, etc.)

+---

+## ✅ Recommended Hardening

+-  **Disable SSH** if not used: `System > Advanced > Admin Access`
+-  **Restrict WebGUI to LAN only**
+-  **Use pfBlockerNG** with GeoIP blocking for WAN access
+-  Limit login attempts (WebGUI has internal delay mechanism)
+-  Use strong passwords or key-based login only
+-  Install `sshguard` or similar tools to block failed login sources (FreeBSD-compatible)

+---

+# Useful Commands

+To inspect logs from shell (SSH or pfSense console):

+- `cat /var/log/system.log`
+- `cat /var/log/auth.log`

+To monitor live logs:

+- `clog -f /var/log/system.log`

+# Final Tip

+## - Just because interfaces drop (like ue0 flapping) doesn't mean you're under attack.
+Always check logs from the authentication and firewall sections to confirm external brute force activity.

+---